mohammedmh/100Day/README.md

 # 100Day-Challange

-i made a simple plan to go further and become more profisional in the ui / ux desgin i will focus only on 4 main aspect
+  i made a simple plan to go further and become more profisional i will focus only on 4 main aspect

 ## UI

   i will improve my UI desgin in the course of 100 day by making 1 project each week

 ## UX

   i am very good at excellent at ux but i need more practical and more reading so i will read 5 article per day

 ## English

   i am very good at speaking and listing but i need to make more effort in writing and reading i will focus on writing course and read book every week on ux ( feeding two cats with the same dish )

 ## Health

   i will focus on being plant based diet

 # the challange expected outcome